kevmck451/phase_array_fossn/FPGA/nix/readme.md

 ## Project Setup with Nix

+The intial setup for the DE10 Nano board cannot be setup with anything other than intel processor running linux

 1. Start git repo folder
 2. Initialize basic Nix files
     - Set up the basic nix folder structure